 Welcome to week 20 of your pregnancy, 18 weeks from conception!
 You’re halfway there!!
 If you haven’t already, check out our Week 19 Pregnancy article to get caught up.

 Week 20 Pregnancy: How big is your baby – fruit?

 At this point, your baby weighs around a whopping 9-10 ounces (1)!
 He’s measuring 5 2/3 to 6 1/2 inches from crown to rump.
 (After week 20, your baby will be measured from crown to heel.)
 That puts your little one at about the size of a small banana (4)!

 Your uterus is growing, keeping pace with baby’s rapid growth.
-Now the top of the uterus is about even with your belly button, and your provider will be measuring the growth of your abdomen using a measuring tape.
+Now the top of the uterus is about even with your belly button, and your starting midway through your second trimester appointments, provider will be measuring the growth of your abdomen using a measuring tape.
+This is called measuring the fundal height, and it helps your doctor check that your baby is growing as expected.
 Typically it’s done from the pubic symphysis, an area near the pubic bone, up to your naval.
 Right now, this measurement will likely be somewhere around 8 inches long.
 Expect the distance to grow almost 1/2 inch each week!